 Jobs101NW.com officially launched on October 6, 2016, to coincide with National Manufacturing Day and the Makers Gone Pro manufacturing engagement event, hosted at the Center for Advanced Learning in Gresham.
 In attendance was U.S. Secretary of Commerce Penny Pritzker, who noted the importance of supporting youth in filling the 300,000 well-paying manufacturing jobs that are open today.

 The jobs website was made possible by a $60,000 grant from the Walmart Foundation.
 This grant is in alignment with Walmart and the Walmart Foundation’s commitment to supporting U.S. manufacturing.
-In 2013, Walmart announced its U.S. Manufacturing Initiative which set a goal of purchasing an additional $250 billion in products over 10 years that support American jobs, as well as created a $10 million Innovation Fund to support research to addresses key manufacturing challenges.
+In 2013, Walmart announced its U.S. Manufacturing Initiative which set a goal of purchasing an additional $250 billion in products over 10 years that support American jobs, as well as created a $10 million Innovation Fund to support research to addresses key industry challenges.
 To date, over $1.3 million in these research funds has been invested in Oregon.

 A 2012 study completed by the Columbia-Willamette Workforce Collaborative found that a staggering 47% of manufacturing companies identified the lack of new workers entering the industry as a top concern, with 68% stating that they anticipated having the most difficulty filling highly-paid skilled production positions over the next three years.